Ravenholdt-TC/SimcScripts/README.md

 Usage:
-1. Create a base simulation profile file called `TrinketSimulation_<PROFILENAME>.simc` in the `profiles` folder.
+1. Create a base simulation profile file called `TrinketSimulation_<PROFILENAME>.simc` in the `profiles/TrinketSimulation` folder.
 This file defines the base character to simulate.
 2. Create a trinket list file called `TrinketList_<NAME>.json` in the profiles folder.
 This file defines all trinkets to simulate.
 (See `TrinketList_Rogue.json` for an example.)
 3. Run `TrinketSimulation.rb`.
 It will ask you to select the profiles.